 Relationship Writing Fumble: Scott/Knives ended up becoming one in hindsight; originally, the intended ending was for Scott to get back together with Knives, and her increased role in the film was meant to build up to this.
 Then Edgar Wright learned of the ending to the comic and ended up changing the ending based off of this.
 So we're left with all this subtext between Scott and Knives without them becoming a couple again.

-What The Hell Casting Agency: Michael Cera as Scott Pilgrim.
+WTH, Casting Agency?: Michael Cera as Scott Pilgrim.
 Sure, they're both dorky, but Scott is an overly-dramatic, outgoing idiot while Michael Cera is known for playing meek intellectuals, two very different kinds of dork.
 Bizarrely enough, this decision was made by the author himself.